stassa/louise/README.md

    Note that this is true one-shot learning, from a single example of inputs and outputs of the target program, not examples of _programs_, and without pre-training on billions of examples or anything silly like that.
+Note also that the single positive example given is an example of the inductive case of the recursion.
+Louise must learn the "base-case" on its own.

    See `data/examples/findlast.pl` for the `list_last/2` one-shot recursion learning example.